Marty Brennaman

-Franchester Martin Brennaman (born July 28, 1942) is an American retired sportscaster, best known for his long tenure as the play-by-play voice of Major League Baseball's Cincinnati Reds on the Cincinnati Reds Radio Network.
-Known for his opinionated, zealous, and sometimes contentious style, Brennaman called Reds games from 1974 to 2019.
+Franchester Martin Brennaman (born July 28, 1942) is an American former sportscaster, best known for his long tenure as the play-by-play voice of Major League Baseball's Cincinnati Reds on the Cincinnati Reds Radio Network.
+Known for his opinionated, zealous, and occasionally contentious style, Brennaman called Reds games from 1974 to 2019.

 Early life

 A native of Portsmouth, Virginia, Brennaman attended Randolph-Macon College and the University of North Carolina, graduating from the latter institution with a communications degree in 1965.
 He began his broadcasting career at WGHP-TV in High Point, North Carolina, and followed with stints in Salisbury, North Carolina and Norfolk, Virginia.
-From 1970 to 1974 he called games for the Virginia Squires of the American Basketball Association.
+From 1970 to 1974, he called games for the Virginia Squires of the American Basketball Association.

 In 1971, Brennaman began his career as a baseball radio announcer for the Tidewater Tides (now Norfolk Tides), the then-New York Mets' affiliate in the International League (Class AAA).

+For the 1972 football season, he called the radio play-by-play action for the William & Mary Indians (now nicknamed the Tribe).

-In 1973, Virginia Tech athletic director Frank O. Moseley hired Brennaman as the new voice of the Hokies.
+In 1973, Virginia Tech athletic director Frank O. Moseley hired Brennaman to be the new voice of the Hokies.
 Brennaman was the first Tech broadcaster to call both football and basketball, but he left VT in 1974 to become the broadcaster for the Cincinnati Reds.